-The UN’s Sustainable Development Goals ("SDGs"), agreed upon by 193 countries in 2015, will help guide global efforts to achieve sustainable development over the next 15 years.
+The UN’s Sustainable Development Goals will help guide global efforts to achieve sustainable development over the next 15 years.
 We have developed our new CR strategy to support the SDGs, as we renew our efforts to achieve positive impacts across our value chain.

 |Promote adherence to A Shared Commitment, our code of conduct for business partners, and go beyond compliance to improve the lives of workers within our supply chain.|